 Rabbi Sheryl Nosan, MAHL, MAJE, RJE, learned to sing prayers and light Shabbat candles with her family in small-town Central Michigan.
 She and her family later moved to Southern California, where she studied Psychology in the University of California graduating with honors.
 She studied in Hebrew Union College in Jerusalem, and Los Angeles, gaining Masters’ degrees in both Hebrew Letters and in Jewish Education.
 In 1993 Sheryl received her ordination from the New York campus of Hebrew Union College-Jewish Institute of Religion.
 In 2002 She became a member of the Institute For Jewish Spirituality’s “Hevrayah.”
+Her honorary PhD for 25 years of Rabbinic Service was presented to her in May 2018 from HUC-JIR in Los Angeles.

 “I wanted to become a rabbi to spend my life learning and teaching something I love: Judaism.
 I hoped to gain a deeper understanding of the Holy One…I’ve surely gained a deeper connection between my soul and it’s Source.
 I’ve been blessed to guide others on their paths, and through the wisdom of Judaism, to help enhance joys and ease losses.
 I still yearn to learn, teach, and reach towards G-d.”
 Rabbi Sheryl says “While the Institute for Jewish Spirituality has inspired my Rabbinate, my greatest Jewish influences were my parents.
 My parents showed me a path of mitzvot and menchlikite, laughter and love.
 I continue to treasure each Shabbat that we celebrate together.”